lukefleed/website/src/contents/Compressed-IntVec.md

 In this way, the compiler monomorphizes the struct and its methods for each concrete instantiation (e.g., `FixedVec<i16, u64, LE, Vec<u64>>`), resulting in specialized code with no runtime overhead from the generic abstractions.

-### Abstracting the storage word
+### The `Word` Trait

 The first step is to abstract the physical storage layer.
-The `W` parameter cannot be just any unsigned integer; it needs a specific set of capabilities.
-We can define these requirements in the `Word` trait.
+The `W` parameter must be a primitive unsigned integer type that supports bitwise operations.
+We can define a `Word` trait that captures these requirements:

 ```rust
 pub trait Word: